MyersMade/PiSerialCrashTest/README.md

 ### Issue

-When this application is run on the Windows 10 Desktop PC it functions as intened.
+When this application is run on the Windows 10 Desktop PC it functions as intended.

 When ran from the Raspberry Pi, the application functions as intended, except for when the target RS-232 device has it's RTS line low (or serial cable unplugged).
 At that point the IOT OS will hang and eventually go to a blue screen with a watchdog fault.